-Every person considering a life insurance policy needs a different amount of coverage and will want to take some time to figure out how much that amount is.
+Everyone considering a life insurance policy needs a different amount of coverage.
+They’ll want to take some time to figure out how much that amount is.

-As you work to decide how much life insurance you need, you’ll want to consider current and future income needs.
+As you work to decide how much life insurance you need, consider current and future income needs.

-For example, a single person who has no plans to get married or have children won’t need as much life insurance coverage as a person who is married and has children.
+For example, a single person with no plans to get married or have children can get a smaller policy.
+They won’t need as much life insurance coverage as a person who is married and has children.

-Whereas a single person who plans on remaining single will likely only need a policy big enough to cover burial expenses, a person who is married with a family will want to consider buying enough coverage for his or her family to be able to maintain their current lifestyle and pay for any extras they may need in the future.
+However, a person who is married with a family will want to consider buying more coverage.
+They’ll want enough coverage for their family to be able to maintain their current lifestyle.
+And they’ll need money to pay for any extras they may need in the future.

-So, for instance, let’s say the monthly expenses for your family of five are $5000 per month.
-You’d start there, and add a twenty percent buffer for future inflation and additional non-planned expenses.
+For instance, let’s say the expenses for your family of five are $5000 per month.
+You’d start there, and add a twenty percent buffer for inflation and additional non-planned expenses.

 This means your target income from your life insurance policy would be $6000 per month.
 Annually, that adds up to $72,000 per year for covering expenses.